sarah-avila/GUI-Detective-Game/README.md

-This program is a detective game implemented using GUI elements in Java.
+This program is a Sherlock Holmes-themed detective game implemented using GUI elements in Java.